AdamJakubczak/AdamJakubczak/README.md

 - 👀 I’m interested in programming, gaming, hiking and playing basketball.
 I also like to vacuum, which is odd.

-- 🌱 I’m currently learning Python, SQL and OpenAI API.
+- 🌱 I’m currently learning Python, SQL and AI Agency.

 - 💞️ I’m looking to collaborate on nothing currently.
 Unless You have something interesting for me!